5 Ways for a Rookie Real Estate Agent to Get Listings

 It’s your first day as a freshly-minted real estate agent.
 You’ve taken the prerequisite courses, passed the licensing exams, and joined the top brokerage in town.
 After investing a whole lot of time and money into your new career, you’re ready for those commission checks to start rolling in.
 The only problem – you don’t have a single lead.

 This is a small speedbump on your way to real estate domination.
 Use these five tips, and soon you’ll be passing off listings to the next batch of rookie agents.

 1. Network Within Your Personal Sphere

-Becoming a realtor is similar to starting a business.
+Becoming a real estate agent is similar to starting a business.
 And like many new businesses, you have to rely on your personal network to help you break into the market.
 Start by creating a database of everyone you deal with on a daily basis.
-Family, friends, fellow PTA members -- the more people you add to your list, the better.
+Family, friends, fellow PTA members — the more people you add to your list, the better.
 Give these folks a “warm call” to let them know that you’re now in business, and open to new clients.
 Someone’s brother, mother, or friend will likely be looking to sell their home, and you’ve just landed your first listing.

 2. Work Every Floor Duty Available

 Working the floor is indispensable for learning the ropes and drumming up new business.
 This is your opportunity to convert callers and walk-ins into prospective clients.
 Be friendly, approachable, and helpful as you answer questions and freely give any information that you can.
 Your ability to provide useful resources will demonstrate your market expertise and enhance your credibility with the potential client.
 This means that you must be able to carry on an intelligent conversation about your market, which leads us to our third tip.